A Financial Literacy Handbook for All Life Stages

 Some families choose to have one parent stay home while the children are young because of the skyrocketing costs for child care.
 Child care costs are higher than college tuition and rent in some regions.

-According to a recent study by the Economic Policy Institute, monthly child care costs for a household with one child (a 4-year-old) range from $344 in rural South Carolina to $1,472 in Washington, D.C.
-Among families with two children (a 4-year-old and an 8-year-old), child care costs exceed rent in 500 out of 618 communities.
+According to the Economic Policy Institute, monthly child care costs for a household with one child (a 4-year-old) can range from $500 in rural South Carolina to $1,593 in Washington, D.C.
+One of their studies even found that child care costs exceed rent for families with two children (a 4-year-old and an 8-year-old) in a majority of American communities.

 Every situation is different, and not all families have the choice to keep one parent out of the workforce instead of earning an income.
 But for those families that do have this choice, here are some pros and cons of returning to the workforce rather than staying home with kids.

-Many families decide to have one parent stay home if that parent’s income would have been awash with childcare costs.
+Many families decide to have one parent stay home if that parent's income would have been awash with childcare costs.
 However, they may be overlooking the hidden cost of lower future earnings.
-In a study published by the Women’s Institute for Policy Research, research showed that after two to three years out of the workforce, women’s earnings can take a 30 percent hit.
-A 2015 Harvard Business School study showed that mothers working outside the home were more likely to have higher wages and supervisory roles.
+After all, studies have shown that women's earnings typically take a substantial hit after having kids.
+Women who work outside the home, however, are more likely to have higher wages and supervisory roles.
 Having both parents working and paying into Social Security also means a higher payout in retirement.

 While there are obvious financial benefits, there are equally drawbacks.
 Less paid child support is needed when one parent stays home.
 The stress of juggling work and family obligations may be diminished with one parent able to hold down the fort while the other works.

 The decision for a stay-home parent to return to a traditional workplace is immensely personal, not to be taken lightly.
 Discussing possible outcomes with your partner and making a sample budget for each alternative can provide inroads towards making a positive decision for your family.